matchyOrg/matchy/CONTRIBUTING.md

 <br><br>

 # What's next?
-Next you can check out the existing documentation in `./docs`.
+Next you can check out the existing documentation in `./docs` and contact me directly so I can invite you to this repository 🙌.